FAQ Categories

 • What If I Have No Personal Property?

 If you are in business and/or have a current Reno, Sparks or Washoe County business license, you are required to file yearly personal property declarations with the Assessor's office.
-If you do not use any furniture, fixtures, equipment, etc. , please indicate this on the declaration and explain why your business has no personal property.
+If you do not use any furniture, fixtures, equipment, etc. then please indicate this on the declaration and explain why your business has no personal property.

 • What If I Have Used Equipment?